 Each will be a one credit hour course that will be billed at the reduced rate of \$269 per credit hour.
 The student will have 4 terms to complete.
-If thesis/capstone work is not completed at the end of the 4 terms, students may petition for an extension to be granted by the Program Director and the Dean of Graduate Studies.
+If thesis/capstone work is not completed at the end of the 4 terms, students may petition for an extension to be granted by the Program Director and the VPAA for Professional and Graduate Studies.